carbon-language/carbon-lang/mlir/docs/PassManagement.md

 Given a preserved analysis set, the analysis returns true if it should truly be invalidated.
 This allows for more fine-tuned invalidation in cases where an analysis wasn't explicitly marked preserved, but may be preserved (or invalidated) based upon other properties such as analyses sets.
+If the analysis uses any other analysis as a dependency, it must also check if the dependency was invalidated.

 ### Querying Analyses